-Ama Dablam, the Matterhorn of Himalayas, leaves an enduring effect on many as it’s far perhaps the maximum lovely mountain alongside the famous trekking course to Everest Base Camp.
-Amabablam is a small snowcapped peak, however, vertical walls and sharp uncovered ridges make this mountain one of the most technical and difficult climb for the Mountaineers.
+Ama Dablam, the Matterhorn of Himalayas, leaves an enduring effect on many as it’s far perhaps the highest lovely mountain alongside the famous trekking course to Everest Base Camp.
+Amabablam is a small snowcapped peak.
+However, vertical walls and sharp uncovered ridges make this mountain one of the most technical and challenging climb for the Mountaineers.
 Ama Dablam was first climbed on 13th of March, 1961 by Mike Gill (NZ), Barry Bishop (USA), Michael Gill, Mike Ward (UK) and Wally Romanes (NZ) via the Southwest Ridge.
-Climbing Team was led by Sir Edmund Hillary.
+Sir Edmund Hillary led climbing Team.

-Amadablam expeditoin is the third most popular Himalayan peak for permitted expeditions.
+Ama Dablam expedition is the third most popular Himalayan peak for permitted expeditions.
 The most popular route by far is the Southwest Ridge.
-This gives a fine and varied climb, sustained at a reasonable level of difficulty and with good camp platforms at strategic points.
-Trekking in the Khumbu you see some of the world’s most famed mountains.
-We fly from Kathmandu to Lukla and then trek through Namche Bazaar, Tyangboche Monastery, and Pangboche – before setting up Amdablam base camp.
+This gives a beautiful and varied climb, sustained at a reasonable level of difficulty and with right camp platforms at strategic points.
+Trekking in the Khumbu, you see some of the world’s most famed mountains.
+We fly from Kathmandu to Lukla and then trek through Namche Bazaar, Tyangboche Monastery, and Pangboche – before setting up the Amdablam base camp.

-Mount Amadablam Expedition is considered as one of the technically hard expeditions in Nepal.
+Mount Ama Dablam Expedition is considered as one of the technically hard expeditions in Nepal.
 The climbers need to have accurate capabilities on rock and ice climbing and technically ready.
 The Mountaineers ought to move-tough ice rocks and steep snow climbing on their climbing path.
-The course ends in the slope climb to snow floor and then passes thru steep snow and ice tunnel.
+The course ends in the slope climb to snow floor and then passes through steep snow and ice tunnel.
 Mt.
-Amadablam expedition is the outlandish exposure, a mind boggling version of surroundings and topography, and the little-hidden discoveries along the manner up and across the ridge, that make climbing this path the sort of tantalizing experience.
+Amadablam expedition is the outlandish exposure, a mind-boggling version of surroundings and topography, and the little-hidden discoveries along with the manner up and across the ridge that makes climbing this path the sort of tantalizing experience.

 Duration: 30 Days